Sch3lp/typesafety-for-productivity-slides/slides/all.md

 ### Example 2

-Let's advance it to at least occur inside our application.
+Advance point of failure to our web application

 |>

-Here we just introduced domain validation on a `Booking`.
+Introduced domain validation on a `Booking`.

-Let's see what code breaks.  <!-- .element: class="fragment" data-fragment-index="2" -->
+Let's see what code breaks in tests.  <!-- .element: class="fragment" data-fragment-index="2" -->

 |>

-Again, at what point in the flow does the error happen?
+At what point in the flow does the error happen this time?

-Think about when you'd be debugging, what's your next intuition? <!-- .element: class="fragment" data-fragment-index="2" -->
+Good enough? <!-- .element: class="fragment" data-fragment-index="2" -->

-If you thought to move up the BREAKING POINT in the flow, you're on to something. <!-- .element: class="fragment" data-fragment-index="3" -->

 <|

 ### Example 3

-Let's advance it to occur as soon as it enters our application: in the Resource.
+Advance point of failure to as soon as it enters our application: in the REST api class.

-We'll use a Wrapper object called BookingCode that encapsulates its rules.
+Let's introduce a Wrapper object BookingCode and make it compile. <!-- .element: class="fragment" data-fragment-index="2" -->

 |>